-- Steps to becoming a home stager in Texas
+- Steps to becoming a home stager in Florida

 - Other facts about becoming a home stager in Florida

-Steps to becoming a home stager in Texas
+Steps to becoming a home stager in Florida

 Below we’ll outline the five main steps to become a home stager in Florida.
 Keep in mind that we’re looking at this process from the point of view of a person who wants to start a business.
 In saying that, the first three steps still apply even if you’re not yet ready to start a home staging business.